 THE LOS ANGELES TIMES

-The Los Angeles Times (Dead Zone) project is a series of public performances in different locations around Los Angeles.
-Each performance requires between two and five performers and is documented as a video, which will be its final form.
-A physical copy of the LA Times broadsheet with its pictures removed sits between the camera and landscape, dividing up the vista as well as the recorded pictorial image into smaller ‘picture windows’ through which the performers will be visible.
+The Los Angeles Times project is a series of public performances in different locations around Los Angeles.
+Each performance requires between two and five performers and is documented as a video, which is its final form.
+A physical copy of the LA Times broadsheet with its pictures removed sits between the camera and landscape, dividing up the vista as well as the recorded pictorial image into smaller ‘picture windows’ through which the performers are visible.

 The newspaper chosen for each shoot is dated a year prior to the designated shoot date.